 When you exercise, you may feel like your heart is racing afterward.
 This is because exercise causes your body to work harder and signals your heart to pump blood faster to your muscles.
 Though exercise may be one culprit for a racing heart, a number of other things can contribute to a heart that beats quickly, even when at rest.
 This is a phenomenon known as tachycardia, or a heart that beats faster than 100 beats per minute, which can have a wide variety of causes. .

-You may be useless without a cup of coffee in the morning, but if you suffer with a racing heart, you may want to think about cutting back.
+You may be useless without a cup of coffee in the morning, but if you experience a racing heart, you may want to think about cutting back.
 Caffeine can raise your heart rate.
 It acts as a stimulant to make you feel more awake.
 If your body is especially sensitive to caffeine, your soda, coffee or medications containing caffeine could be exacerbating the problem of a too-high heart rate, warns the Cleveland Clinic.
 Check the ingredients before you consume and use caffeine wisely and infrequently.

 Certain medications that are prescribed to you by your doctor can make you feel as though your heart is beating quickly.
 They most likely contain stimulants, such as caffeine, or other ingredients that can sometimes make you feel panicky or hyperactive.
 MedlinePlus points to psychotropics, beta-blockers, sympathomimetics and amphetamines as being a likely cause for a faster or irregular heart rate.
 If you notice your heart racing and you're taking your medications properly, consult your doctor to see whether she can alter your dosage or prescribe another type of medicine.